uddamvathanak/Rom-Uddamvathanak/content/_index.md

               *	Served as a reviewer for the International Society for Computational Biology (ISCB), contributing to the evaluation of high-quality research in the field of computational biology.

               **Papers:**
               *	'SEDR: Unsupervised Spatial Embedded Deep Representation of Spatial Transcriptomics.
-(Genome Medicine, Co-author) (Under pre-acceptance)'
+(Genome Medicine, Co-author)'
-              *	'GENEX: Explainable Batch effect removal for Single-cell RNA Sequencing Data.
-(RECOMB 2024) (Under review)'
-              *	Single Cell Multi-Modality Integration and Cross-modality Imputation with scGUMI.
-(RECOMB 2024) (Under review)
+              *	'GENEX: Predicting Cellular Response to perturbation at transcriptomic level using Generative AI.
+(NMI 2024, Under preparation)'

               **Other Roles:**
               *	Verifying Officer, effectively managing and approving requests within the team.